 Our dedicated lawyers have more than 50 years of experience representing injured South Carolinians.
 We’re proud of our record of helping others.
 We can help you pursue all possible sources of compensation for your injuries and other losses.
-Contact Joye Law Firm to discuss your legal options after a pedestrian accident in Charleston.
+Contact Joye Law Firm to discuss your legal options after a pedestrian accident in North Charleston.
 Don’t hesitate to call us for a free consultation.

 How Do Pedestrian Accidents Happen?